crowdagger/crowbook/guide/config.md

 ```

 It is however possible (and sometimes necessary) to escape some
-characters to use quotes around strings:
+characters using quotes around strings:

 ```yaml
 title: "My: title!"